 The Company adopted a new policy regarding the composition of the Board of Directors and the Board of Statutory Auditors.
-The adoption of this policy also meets the requirements of Article 123-bis, paragraph 2, letter d-bis of the TUF, and is available on the company website www.prysmiangroup.com in The Group/governance section.
+The adoption of this policy also meets the requirements of Article 123-bis, paragraph 2, letter d-bis of the TUF, and is available on the company website www.prysmiangroup.com in the Company/Governance section.

-This policy was prepared by the relevant company departments under ongoing monitoring by the Remuneration, Nomination and Sustainability Committee, and was eventually approved by the Board of Directors on 20 December 2017.
+This policy was prepared by the relevant company departments under ongoing monitoring by the Remuneration and Nominations Committee (formerly the Remuneration, Nominations and Sustainability Committee), and was eventually approved by the Board of Directors on 20 December 2017 and last updated on 3 February 2021.

 This policy contains approaches and recommendations believed to be effective in achieving the desired outcome, which is for the Board of Directors to be composed of individuals who are capable of ensuring that they can carry out the roles assigned to them effectively.
 This objective can only be achieved only by intervening both in the phase of their candidacy and appointment, which involves various subjects with different tasks (internal committees, Board, Shareholders' Meeting and proxy advisor), and after their appointment, during the performance of their tasks in the ongoing management of activities.
 To this end, the professional skills necessary to achieve this result are to be clearly defined ex-ante, with any required adjustments being made during the process to take into account any new or altered circumstances.
 The process of selecting candidates to fulfil board member roles, and the appointment of the same, also needs to take into account these approaches and recommendations.
 Among the main topics covered by the policy, and on which the Board of Directors has expressed their recommendations, are:

-- the minimum number of Independent Directors, taking into account the criteria established under the Self-Regulation Code. - the maximum number of positions directors should hold in companies listed on regulated markets. - the number of years Independent Directors remain in office.

-- the age limit of Directors. - the adoption of a board skills matrix, for assessing the skills already present on the Board and identifying any that are missing.
+- the minimum number of Independent Directors, taking into account the criteria established under the Self-Regulation Code - the maximum number of positions directors should hold in companies listed on regulated markets - the number of years in office to reasonably qualify a Director as independent - the age limit of Directors - the adoption of a board skills matrix, for assessing the skills already present on the Board and identifying any that are missing.

-The policy in question also describes the criteria adopted and the process followed by the Board (with support from the Remuneration, Nomination and Sustainability Committee) in the selection of individuals to be included on the board's candidate slate when the entire Board of Directors is up for renewal, if the outgoing Board decides to submit such a slate.
+The policy in question also describes the criteria adopted and the process followed by the Board (with support from the Remuneration and Nominations Committee) in the selection of individuals to be included on the board's candidate slate when the entire Board of Directors is up for renewal, if the outgoing Board decides to submit such a slate.